SunnyDeng/azure-content-dede/includes/mobile-services-android-getting-started-with-data.md

   	Dieser Code erstellt ein neues Element und fügt es in die Tabelle im mobilen Dienst ein.

-16. Entfernen Sie die Kommentarzeichen in diesen Zeilen in der **refreshItemsFromTable**-Methode:
+16. Entfernen Sie die Kommentare in diesen Zeilen in der **refreshItemsFromTable**-Methode:

 		// Get the items that weren't marked as completed and add them in the adapter new AsyncTask<Void, Void, Void>() {